 - This might happen when the embryo fails to develop or when the sac is empty.

-- This might also happen in case when the embryo grows but fail to progress suddenly.
+- This might also happen in cases when the embryo grows but fails to progress suddenly.

 As the mother is not able to realize if anything has gone wrong, this condition is known as a silent miscarriage.